OmerRonen/epiTree/README.md

 #### Generate dosage files

 PrediXcan requires genotype input files as dosage files.
-The following script submits slurm jobs which transform the Plink files from the previous step into dosage files, using the python script “convert_plink_to_dosage.py” from https://github.com/hakyimlab/PrediXcan/blob/master/Software/convert_plink_to_dosage.py.
+The following script submits jobs that transform the Plink files from the previous step into dosage files, using the python script “convert_plink_to_dosage.py” from https://github.com/hakyimlab/PrediXcan/blob/master/Software/convert_plink_to_dosage.py.

 `scripts/submit_plink2dos.sh`